Payment in Kind (PIK) Definition

 #3 – Holdco PIKs

-Certain PIKs have the added risk of being issued at the holding company level, which means that they are “structurally” subordinated and depend solely on the residual stream of cash, if any, from the operating company to service them.
+Certain PIKs have the added risk of being issued at the holding company levelHolding Company LevelA holding company is a company that owns the majority voting shares of another company (subsidiary company).
+This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies., which means that they are “structurally” subordinated and depend solely on the residual stream of cash, if any, from the operating company to service them.

 #4 – Pay if you like / PIK toggle

 PIK toggle notes were quite prevalent in leveraged capital structures before the financial crisis in 2008.
-When Leveraged Buyout (LBO) was in its peak in 2006, the PIK-toggle structure was the biggest innovation.
+When Leveraged Buyout (LBOLBOLBO (Leveraged Buyout) analysis helps in determining the maximum value that a financial buyer could pay for the target company and the amount of debt that needs to be raised along with financial considerations like the present and future free cash flows of the target company, equity investors required hurdle rates and interest rates, financing structure and banking agreements that lenders require.) was at its peak in 2006, the PIK-toggle structure was the biggest innovation.
 Usually, the issuer is supposed to inform investors six months in advance before “flipping the switch.”
 These “PIK toggle” securities empower borrowers to make a choice.
-They can continue to pay interest on a bond, or they can defer the payment until the bond matures, and in the process settle for an interest rate that is quite higher than the original rate.
+They can continue to pay interest on a bond, or they can defer the payment until the bond matures, and in the process, settle for an interest rate that is quite higher than the original rate.

 PIK Toggle Examples

 Neiman Marcus pioneered the trend for PIK Toggle bonds way back in 2005 when it was first bought out by Warburg Pincus and Texas Pacific Group.
 It is believed that TPG was quite worried as to what would happen if the retailer Neiman Marcus had to weather sudden economic downturn or losses due to wrong corporate policies.
-It then dawned on them to design an unusual structure where some of the debt it put on Neiman Marcus would be utilized to finance the acquisition.
-If the retailer witnessed unexpected head winds, it could stop paying cash interest on the $700 million in debt, and instead pay back a higher sum when the bonds mature in 2015.
+It then dawned on them to design an unusual structure where some of the debt it put on Neiman Marcus would be utilized to finance the acquisitionFinance The AcquisitionFinancing an acquisition is the process in which a company planning to buy another company looks for funding through debt, equity, preferred equity or one of the many alternative methods available..
+If the retailer witnessed unexpected headwinds, it could stop paying cash interest on the $700 million in debt, and instead, pay back a higher sum when the bonds matured in 2015.

 Some of the other instances of PIK Toggle were: